 But just south of the lake is an unnamed lake, and there are three couloirs directly west of it.
 (Maps do not show a stream connecting the lakes, and I have seen water levels high enough that the lakes are effectively one lake, but since topo maps do show them as separate bodies, I am treating them as such here.)
 Actually, there are more than three couloirs, but the three that are the focus of this page are the longest ones and will hold their snow well into July, if not later, most years, and they make excellent snow climbs with short approaches.
 The others are shorter and melt out faster, leaving them a mix of snow, dirt, scree, and exposed slabs and outcrops.

 Despite the easy access and fine climbing opportunities, I have seen few other climbers on these and other routes in the area (I am not talking about the hiking routes).
 I don't know why there aren't a lot of other climbers here.
-The area is popular (mostly with hikers and fishers, it seems), easy to access and not far from major population centers such as Laramie (Wyoming) and Fort Collins and Denver (Colorado).
+The area is popular (mostly with hikers and fishers, it seems), easy to access, and not far from major population centers such as Laramie (Wyoming) and Fort Collins and Denver (Colorado).
 I have seen skiers on the couloirs out here (and yes, I know the skiers climb up there, but I'm talking about people who are out just to climb).
-I know from Web searches that people climb the couloirs here just for the sake of climbing.
-But I have done summer climbs of eight couloirs out here now and have never once seen another person on the routes; once, I saw someone heading out from his car with an ice axe and crampons.
+I know from Web searches that people climb the couloirs here just for the sake of climbing and that they climb the rock faces as well.
+But I have done summer climbs of eight couloirs out here now and some of the faces and have never once seen another person on the routes; once, I saw someone heading out from his car with an ice axe and crampons.
 I have seen a few ski tracks, but I have not even seen signs of kick-steps, crampons, and ice axes.
 Maybe the busiest climbing time is in the spring.
 Maybe the bigger peaks close by in Colorado draw all the attention.
 Maybe, although people do climb here, there just aren't many of them.

 But it's nothing to complain about.